curiousprogrammer-net/slack-pom/README.md

 ## Configuration

-You need to provide a proper slack API token for your slack team.
+You need to provide a proper slack API token for your slack workspace: https://api.slack.com/tutorials/tracks/getting-a-token The token must have `users.profile:write` permission scope - as of 2023, only _user_ tokens can do that: https://api.slack.com/authentication/token-types#user
-See https://github.com/julienXX/clj-slack#usage for instructions how to get the API token.

 Once you have the token, create custom [`config.edn`](resources/config.edn) file in the root directory (the directory where the program is run).